Caitlin Doughty has done it again! She produced another knock out book that I took way too long to read.

-From Here to Eternity: Traveling the World to Find the Good Death is a travelogue around the world to find ways of honoring the dead to help the bereaved hold their grief.
+From Here to Eternity: Traveling the World to Find the Good Death is a travelogue about ways people around the world honor the dead and help the bereaved carry their grief.
 As with her first book, this one comes with a WARNING: there are graphic descriptions of dead bodies and of what happens to these bodies after death.
 I personally was not offended by this and do feel the descriptions are an essential part of her narrative.

 Doughty is a mortician, owner of a nonprofit funeral home, Undertaking L.A., and a leader in the Death Positive movement.
 The movement seeks to change the way we do death and dying in Western culture.
 We tend to hide death, remove it from view, and make it unnatural.
 Our hospitals and funeral homes can be the greatest obstacles to a more positive view of death.